Inhalant Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Inhalant Addiction and Abuse

 Adults who use inhalants have a higher likelihood of having lifelong substance use disorders compared to those who don’t use them.[3]
 This addiction may start at a young age by inhaling glue or the fumes from a whipped cream can.
-While it may start innocently enough, any kind of inhalant abuse can lead to serious addiction problems later in life
+While it may start innocently enough, any inhalant abuse can lead to serious addiction problems later in life

 How Addictive Are Inhalants?